sfi0zy/street-monochrome/README.md

 ### LC, FC, FNC (clean)

 These versions don't use the mask on the rgb curve.
 The contrast is reduced by the standard `contrast` slider.
 In the result, we lose some of the darkness in the shadows and get some contrast in the midtones instead.
 The images will look more detailed, more clean overall.
 These styles can help in the situations when the standard L, F, FN styles give us too muddy results.

+### 0 (zero)

+This style includes every module that can't be saved as LUT.
+You can use one of the LUTs + this 0 style and the combination will work as a normal style.

+### Effects

+There are some additional effects here:

+#### + extra crispy

+This effect adds even more contrast to the highlights.
+It can be required in some cases of printing.
+But use it carefully - this kind of effect can create visible artifacts with outlines.

 ## Usage